 Do Not Forget to Read: Best Pickleball Paddles for Tennis Players

-PROKENNEX Ovation Flight paddle is perfect for advanced players who are looking for something that can take their game to the next level.
+The PROKENNEX Ovation Flight paddle is perfect for advanced players who are looking to elevate their game to the next level.

-The unusual shape of the paddle is something that worried me at first, but it turned out to be a non-issue as my shots still came off well.
+The unusual shape of the paddle is something that initially concerned me, but it turned out to be a non-issue as my shots still performed well.

 What I particularly like about this paddle is how lightweight it is, weighing only 7 1/2 ounces.
-Despite being so light, it still packs quite a punch and has plenty of power.
+Despite its lightness, it still packs quite a punch and offers plenty of power.

 It absorbs smashes incredibly well, and the ball doesn’t pop up as it does with other paddles.
 The rubber grip and rounded handle are perfect for hot and humid conditions, providing a comfortable grip that doesn’t slip.

-The smaller handle size is perfect for players who don’t use a two-handed grip, and the thinner paddle design, though taking some getting used to, helps keep the weight down.
+The smaller handle size is ideal for players who don’t use a two-handed grip, and the thinner paddle design, though taking some getting used to, helps keep the weight down.

-The oval shape also helps players get back into position faster, and it performs much better on serve and drive shots than other paddles.
+The oval shape also helps players get back into position faster, and it performs much better on serves and drive shots than other paddles.

 However, there were a few things I disliked about this paddle.
-It’s slightly heavier than I expected, weighing in at 7.45 ounces, and it may cause weird shoulder pain for some players, although the pain goes away quickly.
+It’s slightly heavier than I expected, weighing in at 7.45 ounces, and it may cause some players to experience unusual shoulder pain, although the pain dissipates quickly.

-Different paddles can cause pain in different parts of the arm or shoulder, so it’s essential to choose a paddle that works best for you.
+Different paddles can cause discomfort in different parts of the arm or shoulder, so it’s essential to choose a paddle that works best for you.

-As someone who previously suffered from pain in their shoulder while playing Pickleball, the effectiveness of the paddle at reducing vibration and impact has been a game-changer for me.
+As someone who previously experienced shoulder pain while playing Pickleball, the effectiveness of the paddle at reducing vibration and impact has been a game-changer for me.

 The comfortable grip and lightweight design allow for solid low serves and good placement, and it’s great for reactive dinking.